ethan-ac/ORCASat-TTC-SDR-ground-station/USER_GUIDE.md

 Open-lst's Python tools can be installed outside of the Vagrant VM which can allow them to interact with the GNU Radio flowgraph using ZMQ.

-Open-lst's Python tools were written using Python 2.7 so pip must be installed
+Open-lst's Python tools were written using Python 2.7 so pip must be installed.
 ```
 sudo apt install curl python
 curl https://bootstrap.pypa.io/pip/2.7/get-pip.py --output get-pip.py